Noise Levels in Fourth Street Historic District, Massillon, OH | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,034 Fourth Street Historic District residents, or 49.5%, live above that level.
 By land area, 60.1% of Fourth Street Historic District is above 55 dBA.

 Average noise levels for Fourth Street Historic District residents, grouped by direction from the center of Fourth Street Historic District.
-Northern Fourth Street Historic District carries the highest population-weighted average; Eastern Fourth Street Historic District carries the lowest.
-Just 29% of residents in Eastern Fourth Street Historic District live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Fourth Street Historic District.
+The highest population-weighted average is in western Fourth Street Historic District; the lowest is in northern Fourth Street Historic District, where just 42% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

-Central Fourth Street Historic District
+Northwestern Fourth Street Historic District

 54.7 dBA · Moderate-loud